 Rahim Moloo is a partner in the New York office of Gibson, Dunn & Crutcher.
-He is recognized as a leader in the field of international arbitration.
-In 2016 and 2017, Law360 named Mr. Moloo an International Arbitration Rising Stars (under the age of 40) globally, and in 2017 Chambers USA recognized Mr. Moloo as one of three “Up and Coming” international arbitration practitioners nationally.
+He has been recognized as a leader in the field of international arbitration by Chambers and Partners, Law360 and Who’s Who Legal.

 Mr. Moloo’s practice focuses on assisting clients to resolve complex international disputes in the most effective and efficient way possible.
-Chambers USA identifies Mr. Moloo as “offer[ing] recognized skills in investment treaty and commercial arbitration matters, alongside related litigation work.”
+Chambers Global identifies Mr. Moloo as “offer[ing] recognized skills in investment treaty and commercial arbitration matters, alongside related litigation work.”
 He also advises clients on the structuring of foreign investments and matters of international law and sits as arbitrator in complex international cases.
-According to Chambers USA, Mr. Moloo’s “strong advocacy and strategy skills stand out.
+According to Chambers Global, Mr. Moloo’s “strong advocacy and strategy skills stand out.
 He has the perfect demeanor for international disputes—he’s a natural diplomat.”
-Mr. Moloo was also recognized as a “Future Leader” in Arbitration by Who’s Who Legal: Arbitration.
+Chambers USA recognizes Mr. Moloo’s “comprehensive and deep knowledge” and his “very calm presence” in arbitration proceedings.

 Mr. Moloo has degrees from Queen’s University, the University of British Columbia (UBC) and NYU School of Law.
 He was named NYU’s All-University Valedictorian for Professional and Graduate students and has received UBC’s Outstanding Young Alumnus Award.
 He is a former World Public Speaking Champion and National Debating Champion.